sbb-design-systems/lyne-components/CODING_STANDARDS.md

 which should minimize the performance impact of this detection.

 **Usages of this functionality should be carefully considered.
-If a component has too many variants depending on context, this should be discussed at design level.**
+If a component has too many variants depending on context, this should be discussed at design level.
+Also in many cases, `this._element.closest(selector)` can be used instead, which is far more performant. **

 ```ts
 @Element() element!: HTMLElement;